Whooping Cough

 • 14 days from the onset of the cough (or 21 days for higher-risk work, such as caring for infants or pregnant women)

 Antibiotics are started when the cough onset is within 14 days (or 21 days if they have contact with vulnerable infants).
-The options are:
+Antibiotics reduce transmission but may not significantly improve symptoms.
+Options are:

 • Macrolides first-line (e.g., azithromycin, erythromycin and clarithromycin)